 6. Understand what context you need for each question

-One of the first things you need to do when preparing for a reading test is to get a sense of what context is required to answer each question.
-If you don’t read carefully, you could end up answering a question incorrectly or ending up spending more time than necessary on specific questions.
+One of the first things you must do when preparing for a reading test is to understand the context required to answer each question.
+If you don’t read carefully, you could answer a question incorrectly or spend more time than necessary on specific questions.

-This can be easier said than done in some cases, but by going out of your way now, you’ll save yourself time and energy later.
+This can be easier said than done in some cases, but going out of your way now will save you time and energy later.